trans-travel/trans-travel/ca/qc.md

 Active, organized anti-trans activity occurs in Quebec, although this is less supported than in much of the USA.
 Much of this anti-trans activity occurs as "protest" towards Pride events that include youth.
+It also may occur in Ottawa as a protest against inclusive government policies.

 ## Resources